GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that..., when..., then....
 - **Source:** My Own Decision

+The tool MUST be easy to use for people who are experienced in how to create a soundfont from ROM files, and be simple enough for those who are new to making these files.
+- Category: Usability.
+- Given that..., when..., then....
+- Given that..., when..., then....
+- **Source:** My Own Decision

 ## 7. Out of Scope (the Won't-Have List)

 Things a reasonable reader might expect and will not get in this release, each